-The single-family serious delinquency rate for Fannie Mae's book of business has decreased for 24 consecutive quarters since the first quarter of 2010 and was 1.44 percent as of March 31, 2016, compared with 5.47 percent as of March 31, 2010.
+The single-family serious delinquency rate for Fannie Mae's book of business has decreased for 25 consecutive quarters since the first quarter of 2010 and was 1.32 percent as of June 30, 2016, compared with 5.47 percent as of March 31, 2010.
 This decrease is primarily the result of home retention solutions, foreclosure alternatives and completed foreclosures, improved loan payment performance, and the company's acquisition of loans with stronger credit profiles since the beginning of 2009.
+In recent periods, nonperforming loan sales have also contributed to the decrease in the company's serious delinquency rate.
 The company's single-family serious delinquency rate and the period of time that loans remain seriously delinquent continue to be negatively impacted by the length of time required to complete a foreclosure in some states.
 Longer foreclosure timelines result in these loans remaining in the company's book of business for a longer time, which has caused the company's serious delinquency rate to decrease more slowly in the last few years than it would have if the pace of foreclosures had been faster.
 The slow pace of foreclosures in certain areas of the country has negatively affected the company's single-family serious delinquency rates, foreclosure timelines, and financial results, and may continue to do so.
 Other factors such as the pace of loan modifications, the timing and volume of future nonperforming loan sales the company makes, servicer performance, changes in home prices, unemployment levels, and other macroeconomic conditions also influence serious delinquency rates.